Update to the deadline for submissions:

 The decade 2012–2022 is categorised as the ‘Decade of Centenaries’ as it marks the centenary of a number of important historical events and developments that occurred in the period 1912–1922, and which formed a vital role in the formation of modern Ireland.

-As part of the ‘Decade of Centenaries’ commemorations, schools and students at all levels of primary and post-primary schools across the island of Ireland are invited, in the 2016-17 school year, to enter the fourth annual all-island schools’ history competition.
-The selected themes have a particular link to the events of a century ago across the island of Ireland.
+As part of the ‘Decade of Centenaries’ commemorations, schools and students at all levels of primary and post-primary schools across Ireland are invited, in the 2019-2020 school year, to enter the annual schools’ history competition.
+The selected themes have a particular link to events of a century ago across the island of Ireland.

 - Ireland and the First World War – a study of the Irish experience of the war from the perspective of an individual or group.
-This could involve a focus on a particular battle or a consideration of the entire 1914–1918 period.
+This could involve a focus on a particular battle, an individual participant’s story or a consideration of the entire 1914–1918 period.

-- Women's history in Ireland during the revolutionary period– a study of a particular individual/group/organisation/movement striving to improve the quality of women’s lives in Ireland in the 1912–1922 period.
+- Women during the revolutionary period in Ireland – a study of a particular individual/group/organisation/movement striving to improve the quality of women’s lives or involved in revolutionary activity in Ireland in the 1912–1922 period

 - War of Independence – a study of a political/revolutionary event from the 1919–1921 period, a particular aspect of the event, or an individual/group/organisation associated with it.